Swimming at the Mediterranean Games: Events

-As of the most recent 2018 edition, the swimming program features 19 men's and 19 women's events.
-Four men's events have been held every time since the inaugural 1951 edition (100 m freestyle, 400 m freestyle, 200 m breaststroke, and 4 × 200 m freestyle relay).
+As of the most recent 2026 edition, the swimming program features 17 men's and 17 women's events and for the first time the mixed event.
+Three men's events have been held every time since the inaugural 1951 edition (100 m freestyle, 400 m freestyle and 200 m breaststroke).

 In the first four editions from 1951 to 1963 the swimming program only featured men's events.
 The program was expanded to include women for the 1967 edition, with only three events initially available to them (100 m freestyle, 100 m backstroke, 100 m breaststroke).
 New events were gradually added over the decades so that full parity was achieved by 2001.

-All current events are contested by men and women, the sole exception being the longest-distance freestyle swimming race - the 1500 m event is men only and the 800 m event is women only.